microsoft/vscode-asa/SWIFT-Private-Preview.md

     **Make sure the subnet range does not collide with ASA subnet range (i.e. do not use subnet range 10.0.0.0/16).**

     Calculating the IP range:
-    - 5 IP addresses for Networking
+    - 5 IP addresses for Azure Networking
     - 1 IP address is required for S&T for up to 10 jobs per subnet
     - 2 IP addresses are required for every 6 SUs [2 IP addresses required per streaming node]